sol/cucumber-haskell/README.markdown

 ```

 So how would we give step definitions for that?
 Currently I think Template
-Haskell is our best bet (I do not really like it!
-If you have any other ideas,
+Haskell is our best bet.
+(I do not really like it!
+If you have any other
-please let me know.).
+ideas, please let me know.)

 ```haskell
 $(given "a lambda term \"([^\"]*)\"") = id